Manager, Major Gifts, Heart & Lung

 - Ethical behavior: ensures own behaviour and that of others is consistent with the mission and values of St. Paul’s Foundation.

-Should you be interested in applying for this role, please send your résumé and cover letter to:
+Should you be interested in applying for this role, please send your résumé and cover letter to the attention of T. Dallas to:

 email@example.com by 5pm on February 17, 2017.